radiantlogic-v8/documentation-new/documentation/sys-admin-guide/06-security.md

 (targetattr="*")(target="ldap:///o=My Company?manager,owner,role")(targetscope = "subtree")(version 3.0;acl "Group owner access only";allow (all)(userdn = "ldap:///self");)<br>

-The above ACI will dictate that:  if the binding user is the "manager", or the "owner", or bearing the "role" of the targeted entity, then the binding user has the access to targeted entry;  otherwise, the access is denied.
+The above ACI will dictate that:  if the binding user is the "manager", or the "owner", or bearing the "role" of the targeted entity, then the binding user has the access to targeted entry;  otherwise, the access is denied.<br>

-The above ACI will dictate that:  if the binding user is the "manager", or the "owner", or bearing the "role" of the targeted entity, then the binding user has the access to it;  otherwise, the access is denied.
 -	Parent – applicable to the entry only if their bind DN is the parent of the targeted entry.
 For example, to allow users to modify any child entries of their bind DN, create the following ACI on the dv=address book,o=vds node:
 (targetattr = "*")(target = "ldap:///dv=address book,o=vds")(targetscope = "subtree")(version 3.0;acl "myaci";allow (write) (userdn = "ldap:///parent");)
 -	IP Address – applicable to a specific client IP address.